Why is changing schedules so difficult?

 Companies are often surprised at how difficult changing a shift schedule can be.

-The best way to combat the resistance is a combination of education and participation.
+The best way to address the resistance is a combination of education and participation.

 Call Us and We Can Help